-The Center has adopted FASB ASC 842, Leases, with a date of initial application of July 1, 2022.
+The Center records leases in accordance with FASB ASC 842, Leases.
 For leases with a lease term greater than one year, the Center recognizes a lease asset for its right to use the underlying leased asset and a lease liability for the corresponding lease obligation.
 The Center determines whether an arrangement is or contains a lease at contract inception.
 The Center includes in the determination of the right-of-use assets and lease liabilities any renewal options when the options are reasonably certain to be exercised.
 The weighted-average discount rate is based on the discount rate implicit in the lease.
 The Center has elected the option to use the risk-free rate determined using a period comparable to the lease terms as the discount rate for leases where the implicit rate is not readily determinable.
 The Center has applied the risk-free rate option to all classes of assets, including buildings.